http4k/www/src/website/content/commercial-terms.md

 - http4k retains ownership of the underlying Licensed Materials and any derivative works
 - Customer agrees that http4k has no support obligations for modified code unless otherwise agreed in the Quote
 - Customer agrees to indemnify and hold http4k harmless from any claims arising from Customer modifications

+1.1.2 Deployment.
+For the avoidance of doubt, Seats limit only the number of Developer Workstations on which the Licensed Materials may be installed.
+Customer may deploy and run software incorporating the Licensed Materials on an unlimited number of servers, containers, and other non-development environments and machines without requiring additional Seats.

 1.2 Subject to the terms and conditions of this Agreement, support services are provided based on subscription type.
 Pro Edition subscribers receive standard support services including security patches and updates.
 Enterprise Edition subscribers receive additional support services including Long Term Support (LTS) and dedicated support channels as specified in their Quote if any such agreement exists).
 Notwithstanding anything to the contrary, in the event that Customer does not reasonably comply with written specifications or instructions from http4k's service engineers regarding any support issue or request (including without limitation, failure to make backups of Customer's Licensed Materials) (each, a "Support Issue"), http4k may terminate its support obligations to Customer with respect to such Support Issue upon fifteen (15) days' written notice if Customer does not cure such noncompliance within the notice period.